 In 2018, we launched our second campaign titled 'Shoebox Appeal'.
 During this campaign we received donated food from City Harvest in London, we then cooked the food, packed the food and then delivered the food to the homeless in and around Kings Cross.
 Please check out our photographs on the slideshow.

-In 2017, we launched our first campaign titled 'LGBT+ Muslim Visibility'.
+In 2017, we launched our first campaign titled 'LGBTQI+ Muslim Visibility'.
 Photographs were kindly taken by the Naz and Matt Foundation for Hidayah.
 Please check out our campaign photographs on the slideshow.